shoppingflux/php-sdk/.github/PULL_REQUEST_TEMPLATE.md

 Explain in short words what need this PR resolve.

 ### What does the PR do
-Explain in short words what feature is added or what bug is fixed
+Explain in short words what feature is added or how is a bug fixed

 ### How to test
-Give a quick run on how to test the modification
+Give a quick explanation on how to test the modification